The Tempest: Text

-The Tempest first appeared in print in 1623 in the collection of thirty-six of Shakespeare's plays entitled, Mr. William Shakespeare's Comedies, Histories, & Tragedies; Published according to the True and Original Copies, which is known as the First Folio.
+The Tempest first appeared in print in 1623 in the collection of 36 of Shakespeare's plays entitled, Mr. William Shakespeare's Comedies, Histories, & Tragedies; Published according to the True and Original Copies, which is known as the First Folio.
 The plays, including The Tempest, were gathered and edited by John Heminges and Henry Condell.

-A handwritten manuscript of The Tempest was prepared by Ralph Crane, a scrivener employed by the King's Men.
-A scrivener is one who has a talent and is practiced at using a quill pen and ink to create legible manuscripts.
+The Folio text was based on a handwritten manuscript of The Tempest prepared by Ralph Crane, a scrivener employed by the King's Men.
 Crane probably copied from Shakespeare's rough draft, and based his style on Ben Jonson's Folio of 1616.
 Crane is thought to have neatened texts, edited the divisions of acts and scenes, and sometimes added his own improvements.
-He was fond of joining words with hyphens, and using elisions with apostrophes, for example by changing "with the king" to read: "w’th' King".
-The elaborate stage directions in The Tempest may have been due to Crane; they provide evidence regarding how the play was staged by the King's Company.
+He was fond of joining words with hyphens, and using elisions with apostrophes, for example by changing "with the king" to read: "wi'th' King".
+The elaborate stage directions in The Tempest may have been due to Crane; they provide evidence regarding how the play was staged by the King's Men.

 The entire First Folio project was delivered to the blind printer, William Jaggard, and printing began in 1622.
 The Tempest is the first play in the publication.
 It was proofread and printed with special care; it is the most well-printed and the cleanest text of the thirty-six plays.
 To do the work of setting the type in the printing press, three compositors were used for The Tempest.
 In the 1960s, a landmark bibliographic study of the First Folio was accomplished by Charlton Hinman.
 Based on distinctive quirks in the printed words on the page, the study was able to individuate the compositors, and reveal that three compositors worked on The Tempest, who are known as Compositor B, C, and F. Compositor B worked on The Tempest's first page as well as six other pages.
 He was an experienced journeyman in Jaggard's printshop, who occasionally could be careless.
-He also was fond of dashes and colons, where modern editions use commas.
 In his role, he may have had a responsibility for the entire First Folio.
 The other two, Compositors C and F, worked full-time and were experienced printers.